jeanettie/code_louisville_django/README.md

 # Code Louisville 2017 Python/Django Cohort
 Basic Django Project for the Fall 2017 Python Cohort serving the site from FEWD and extending functionality.
+LouiePizza contains the full Django project.

 For the original FEWD project see https://github.com/CodeLouisville/May2017-FEWD-Class-Project